-William Steinitz paid the first of his two visits to Dublin in September 1865, for the first Irish chess congress.
+William Steinitz paid the first of his two visits to Dublin in September 1865, to take part in the first Irish chess congress, which he won.

-Further research needs to be done on this although the principal events and some of his games are known.
+Further research is now being undertaken for a new biography and game colelction of Steinitz which Tim Harding is now researching.
+However, the principal events and some of his games are known.
 Steinitz's other visit to Dublin was in 1881.

 The exact dates of Steinitz's stay remain to be confirmed.
-He was not very famous then and his presence in the city was hardly headline news, although there were some brief reports in the Dublin press.
+He was not very famous in those days and his presence in the city was hardly headline news, although there were some brief reports in the Dublin press.

 The tournament games began to be played at 10.30am on Tuesday 26 September, after the official opening meeting on the evening of the 25th.
 So it is likely that Steinitz arrived on the 25th via train and boat from Britain.

-The first report appeared in the Dublin newspaper Saunders’s News-Letter on 2 October and again, slightly reworded, in the Morning Post of 3 October 1865:
+The first report that we have so far found appeared in the Dublin newspaper Saunders’s News-Letter on 2 October and again, slightly reworded, in the Morning Post of 3 October 1865: